 Iron Tug Brewing

-Iron Tug Brewing is located on Rochester’s Park Avenue in an area of quaint shops.
+Iron Tug Brewing is located on Rochester’s Park Avenue in an area of quaint shops and only a short drive from the Rochester Museum and Science Center and the George Eastman Museum.
 While this brewery features the smallest physical location of any of the other breweries on this list, its beer is well worth trying while you’re exploring the area.

 Iron Tug doesn’t have official flights but does offer smaller pours of their beers.
 This allowed me to try three of the nine beers they had on draft.